Skip to main content

 Political overview

 Guam is a self-governing territory of the United States of America.
 The President of the United States is Guam's Head of State.
-A locally elected Governor, currently Eddie Calvo, is Head of Government.
+A locally elected Governor is Head of Government.

 Guam's Legislature consists of 15 members elected by popular vote every two years.
 It is empowered to enact legislation on local matters, including taxation and fiscal appropriations.
-The principal parties in Guam are the Democrats and the Republicans, but members in the legislature often vote across party lines.
+The principal parties in Guam are the Democrats and the Republicans.

 The judiciary consists of the Federal District Court of Guam, whose judge is appointed by the US President for a term of eight years.
 There are three levels of local trial courts: the Supreme Court of Guam, which serves as the highest appellate court on the island; the Superior Court of Guam for criminal and civil cases; and the traffic, juvenile and small-claims courts.
 Judges are appointed by the Governor with consent of the Legislature, and are reconfirmed by majority public vote every four years.
 Appeals may be made to the US Court of Appeals for the Ninth Circuit and to the US Supreme Court.